 Five Ways Not To Pay Tax on 1099c Forgiveness of Debt

 Every January with the deadline for filing tax returns just around the corner, W-2s and 1099s start showing up in your mailbox.
 This year, a new type of 1099 may show up unexpectedly.
-If any debts were discharged in bankruptcy or cancelled by debt settlement last year, banks and other financial institutions are required to report the cancellation of debt to the IRS and provide you with a 1099c.
+If any debts were cancelled by debt settlement last year, banks and other financial institutions are required to report the cancellation of debt to the IRS and provide you with a 1099-C.

 1. The debt cancellation occurred as the result of a bankruptcy;